AI4Risk/.github/profile/README.md

 ![GitHub Org's stars](https://img.shields.io/github/stars/AI4Risk#center)

 Welcome to the AI4Risk organization.
-AI4Risk is mainly developed by research teams of National Collaborative Innovation Center for Internet Financial Security, Tongji University.
-We keep open-sourcing and collecting awesome AI-powered techniques for financial risk control and management.
+AI4Risk is mainly developed by research teams and collaborators of the National Collaborative Innovation Center for Internet Financial Security.
+We keep open-sourcing and collecting awesome AI-powered techniques for financial risk control and management, with a special interest on risk control solutions' robustness, bias, privacy, expandability, and efficacy.

 ## Models